Research Findings Tracker Products About Kaal →

 What kinds of events historically correlate with Rahu-Ketu sub-periods?

-The classical Parashari reading associates Rahu-Ketu with several event classes: dissolution events where something ends without obvious mechanical cause (relationships dissolving, projects closing, work-axis arrangements winding down), spiritual or philosophical inflection events (the native turning toward spiritual practice, away from material accumulation, toward inner-life concerns), detachment-axis events where the native withdraws from previously-engaged domains (career disengagement, social-withdrawal, geographic isolation), and the kind of strange not-arrival events where expected things do not happen and the native is left in a structural-emptiness state.
+The classical Parashari reading associates Rahu-Ketu with several event classes: dissolution events where something ends without obvious mechanical cause (relationships dissolving, projects closing, work-axis arrangements winding down), spiritual or philosophical inflection events (the native turning toward spiritual practice, away from material accumulation, toward inner-life concerns), detachment-axis events where the native withdraws from previously-engaged domains (career disengagement, social-withdrawal, geographic isolation) and the kind of strange not-arrival events where expected things do not happen and the native is left in a structural-emptiness state.
 The Tempora framework reads the sub-period as a structural-pressure window for these classes of event rather than a deterministic predictor.

 How does this sub-period connect to the broader Rahu Mahadasha?